iris42/capris/docs/transaction.md

 ### `Transaction.execute()`

 Executes the transaction.
-This is when the `with` block exits.
-Alternatively you may call this method yourself with no arguments when you build up the transaction object yourself.
-The `execute` method will only run sequential commands as long as the previous command succeeds, aka:
+The `execute` method will only run sequential commands as long as the previous command succeeds, and you must call it to execute your commands within the `with` block.

 ```python
 for item in self.history: